Yrjö Sotamaa: Career

-In 1967 and 1968 he invited to the seminars leading thinkers in design and architecture of the time including Victor Papanek, Buckminster Fuller, Christopher Alexander and Hans Palmstjerna.
+In 1967 and 1968 he invited to the seminars leading thinkers in design and architecture of the time including Victor Papanek, Buckminster Fuller, Christopher Alexander, and Hans Palmstjerna.
 This led to a close friendship with Papanek and Fuller and later, an active cooperation with them.
-He also published their lectures and writings in the famous &/SDO Magazine 2/1968 in 1968, which has been recently included to two major exhibitions of the cultural radicalism in 1960's: You Say You Want a REVOLUTION?
+He also published their lectures and writings in the famous &/SDO Magazine 2/1968 in 1968 (Editor in Chief), which has been recently included to three major exhibitions of the cultural radicalism in 1960's: You Say You Want a REVOLUTION?
 Records and Rebels 1966–1970, Victor Papanek: The Politics of Design, and Scandinavian Design and the United States, 1890-1980 (LACMA).

-In 1969–1970 Sotamaa was a Visiting Professor at Purdue University (USA) by the invitation of Professor Victor Papanek and was a close collaborator of Papanek for several years.
-During his time in Purdue he also collaborated with Buckminster Fuller who's World Resources Inventory Centre was closely located to Purdue in Carbondale, Illinois.
+In 1969–1970 Sotamaa was a visiting professor at Purdue University (USA) by the invitation of Professor Victor Papanek and was a close collaborator of Papanek for several years.
+During his time in Purdue he also collaborated with Buckminster Fuller whose World Resources Inventory Centre was closely located to Purdue in Carbondale, Illinois.

 In 1972–1973 he studied with a Finnish State Grant nomadic cultures and handicrafts in East Africa.